Feestig/ONORobot/docs/NMCT 3/arno.md

  ## Autoloop
  ### Backend
  To make the autoloop work we use a boolean that knows when it's running.
-After a tweet is played it checkes the value and sends a socket to the client side who then sends a new playtweet command to the server.
+After a tweet is played it checks the value and sends a socket to the client side who then sends a new playtweet command to the server.

 ## Close connections from client
 Because we work with streams it's possible there is an open connection with twitter when closing the browser.
 To avoid tweepy is still running we use an ajax function ".unload()".
 Here we send the action "stopTweepy" to disconnect the stream.